el-hult/adventofcode2020/readme.md

 Im happy I'm done for now.

+...okay I ran the linter with check for complexity.
+And due to that I've now extracted some stuff into a separate function and such cleanup.
+Feels much better now. :)

 # Day 13

 Part A was silly simple.
 I don't get what was up with that...